rydmike/flex_color_scheme/README.md

 The package contains five different example applications with increasing complexity.

-The default example 1, is just a repeat of the above example, but with a `themeMode` 3-way toggle switch, an effective theme colors widget, plus a bunch of dummy commonly used Material UI widgets.
+**Example 1**, is just a repeat of the above example, but with a `themeMode` 3-way toggle switch, an effective theme colors presentation widget, plus a bunch of dummy commonly used Material UI widgets.

 To try the simplest and default **example 1** on a device or simulator, clone the [repository](https://github.com/rydmike/flex_color_scheme) and run the example: